UjwalGupta12/INST737-Project-/README.md

 * Star_Wars_Episode8_Sentiment_Analysis.ipynb
 * Star_Wars_Episode9_Sentiment_Analysis.ipynb

-In order to run the sentiment analysis notebooks, the following python libraries would have to be installed:
+In order to run the sentiment analysis notebooks, the following Python libraries would have to be installed:

 * pandas
 * Textblob